The-Mist-Development/The-Mist-Bot/README.md

 # The-Mist-Bot-Node-v12
 A Discord bot made for The Mist Discord.
-This is the maintained version since the Node v14 one is not supported on Repl.it
+It actually uses Node v14 now but the name has stuck.